-These will shade the house in summer and allow the sun to warm the house in the winter, saving you in heating and cooling bills.
+These will shade the house in summer and, when the leaves fall, allow the sun to warm the house in the winter, thus saving you in heating and cooling bills.

 Need more inspiration?
 More backyard landscaping ideas?
 There are many details you can add to your back yard, depending on its size and your interests:

 Here's even more backyard landscaping ideas for you!

 So how do you put all of these backyard landscaping ideas together?

 After you've made a list of what you want in your backyard, you can make some sketches of where you would like the different landscaping ideas and elements.